-As the drug regulations in Saudi Arabia become more stringent and sophisticated every year, companies planning to introduce new products into the Saudi market should no longer commence with the SFDA requirements without developing a robust regulatory strategy (RegStrat).
+As Saudi Arabia’s drug regulations become more stringent and sophisticated every year, companies planning to introduce new products into the Saudi market should no longer initiate their work on the SFDA drug registration requirements without developing a robust regulatory strategy (RegStrat).

 The concept of RegStrat is generally known and mastered by big firms; however, many still tend to initiate their regulatory projects based on repeated strategies.
-Others might even head to the unknown by pivoting their whole project around the submission requirement.
-This type of practice will eventually result in high exposure to compliance risks hence delay in product launch.
+Others might even head to the unknown by pivoting their project around the submission requirement.
+This practice will eventually result in high exposure to compliance risks, hence delay in product launch.

-Experienced management would sense when their regulatory project is lacking an efficient strategy.
-Usually by noting growing regulatory difficulties down the registration road.
-The expected risks of a weak RegStrat vary from minor issues, that cause repetitive additions to timelines and budget, to major overlooked issues that might engender years of delay, inability to market, or profitability impact.
-Let alone total abortion of projects with complete loss of investments.
+Experienced management would sense when their regulatory project lacks an efficient strategy, usually by noting growing regulatory difficulties down the registration road.
+The expected risks of a weak RegStrat vary from minor issues that cause repetitive additions to timelines and budget to major overlooked issues that might engender years of delay, inability to market, or profitability impact, let alone total abortion of projects with complete loss of investments.

-Therefore, developing a solid RegStart for your product registration projects is essential to avoid the above mentioned complications.
-Also to align your regulatory activities with the commercial objectives.
-Although a breakthrough innovative drug might enjoy SFDA’s priority and facilitation, it is still axiomatic to establish a reliable RegStrat to utilise invaluable returns such as:
+Therefore, developing a solid RegStart for your product registration is essential to avoid the abovementioned complications.
+Also, you need to align your regulatory activities with the commercial objectives.
+Although breakthrough medicine, approved in reference countries, and rare disease drugs might enjoy SFDA’s priority review and facilitation, it is still axiomatic to establish a reliable RegStrat to utilise invaluable returns such as:

 - Accurate business decisions